Government of Manouchehr Eghbal: Activities and end

 Manouchehr Eghbal's cabinet was inaugurated on 4 April 1957.
 Eghbal was the head of the Nationalists' Party.
 The opposition party was People's Party of Asadollah Alam.
 One of the first activities of the cabinet was to terminate the martial law on 7 April.
 However, some of the cabinet members were military officers, including Hassan Akhavi and Ahmad Vosuq.
 Most of the activities of the cabinet were in line with the political agenda of the Shah.

-The cabinet program was approved by the Majlis on 14 April receiving 110 favor votes to 0 with 4 abstentions.
+The cabinet program was approved by the Majlis on 14 April receiving 110 favor votes to 0 against votes with 4 abstentions.
 Three days later on 17 April the cabinet was endorsed by the Senate with 30 favor votes to 0 against votes with 3 abstentions.

 The term of the cabinet ended in September 1960 following the general elections held in late August 1960.
 The Nationalists' Party won the majority at the 200-seat Parliament.
 However, the Shah annulled the elections.
 On 6 September Prime Minister Eghbal submitted his resignation to the Shah because of the mass protests over the election results.
 Another reason for the resignation of Eghbal was his fierce opposition against the Soviet Union due to which he was criticized by the Soviet leader Nikita Khrushchev.
 The next cabinet was formed by Jafar Sharif Emami.